Educate, Advocate, Empower. Repeat.

 Our Mission

-We are a non-partisan political organization that encourages informed and active participation in all levels of government, works to increase understanding of major policy issues, and influences public policy through education and advocacy.
+We are a non-partisan organization that encourages informed and active participation in all levels of government and works to increase understanding of major policy issues through education and advocacy.

 Voter Engagement